JermaSites/Jerma-Subtitle-Search/CONTRIBUTING.md

-> All contributions are appreciated. <3
+> All contributions are greatly appreciated. <3

 You'll need a GitHub account to contribute.
 Sign up here if you don't already have one: https://github.com/signup

-# Ways to contribute
+# Ways of contributing

 - [Adding videos](#adding-videos)
 - [Editing code](#code-improvements) *